RaviTeja110820/aws/AWS Essentials.md

 The ***AWS Free Tier*** is not a Support plan.
 It is a program that consists of three types of offers that allow customers to use AWS services without incurring costs: Always free, 12 months free, and Trials.
 #
 ***Amazon Route 53*** is a DNS web service.
 It gives developers and businesses a reliable way to route end users to internet applications that are hosted in AWS.
 Additionally, you can transfer DNS records for existing domain names that are currently managed by other domain registrars, or register new domain names directly within Amazon Route 53.
 >In Amazon Route 53, the **geolocation routing policy** allows for different resources to serve content based on the origin of the request.
-This in turn makes it possible in the scenario for different versions of the website to be served
+This in turn makes it possible in the scenario for different versions of the website to be served.
+Amazon Route 53 geolocation routing policy makes it possible for different types of content to be served depending on the geographical location of where the browser is

 >When a Disaster does occur , it can be easy to switch to secondary sites using the Route53 service

 >In Amazon Route53 any alterations made to record sets in hosted zones will take the duration of the set Time to live (TTL) before they can reflect.
 However, flushing of the local DNS and browser cache will prompt a new query to the Route53 hosted zone thereby giving the new changes.

->Automate the deployment of workloads into your AWS environment - ***AWS Quick Starts***.
+>***Fail over Routing policy*** will make it possible for traffic to be routed to the resource in good health and not to the one experiencing poor response times.

 #
 ***Refactoring*** is migration strategy involves changing how an application is architected and developed, typically by using cloud-native features.

-***AWS Database Migration*** Service helps you migrate databases to AWS quickly and securely.
+***AWS Database Migration Service (DMS)*** helps you migrate databases to AWS quickly and securely.
 The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
 The AWS Database Migration Service can migrate your data to and from most widely used commercial and open-source databases.
+>- AWS DMS can migrate databases from on-premise to AWS
+>-  AWS DMS can migrate databases from EC2 to Amazon RDS
+>-   AWS DMS can migrate databases from AWS to on-premise
+>-   AWS DMS can have Amazon Redshift and Amazon DynamoDB as target databases

 ***Repurchasing*** involves replacing an existing application with a cloud-based version, such as software found in AWS Marketplace.